Wendy Wu: Homecoming Warrior: Filming locations

-The movie was filmed in Auckland, New Zealand to accommodate action unit director Koichi Sakamoto, who also choreographed Power Rangers in Auckland.
-However, some scenes were filmed in Disney Studios, United States.
+The movie was set in California, and some scenes were filmed in Disney Studios, United States.
+However, much of it was shot on location in Auckland, New Zealand, to accommodate action unit director Koichi Sakamoto, who also choreographed Power Rangers in Auckland, primarily at Studio West in West Auckland.
+Parts of it were shot at Long Bay College, a high school in Auckland.
+Many drama students from Long Bay College were used as extras, and they can be seen chiefly in the school scenes.
 It took 24 days to shoot the movie in New Zealand according to Brenda Song.
 The cast then promoted the movie and the trailer to Disney Channel fans.
 Disney promoted the movie in various countries including Malaysia, Japan and Australia.
-Although the movie was set in California, it was shot on location in New Zealand, with parts of it shot at Long Bay College, a high school in Auckland.
-Many drama students from Long Bay College were used as extras, and they can be seen chiefly in the school scenes.

 Casting

 The film was shot on a budget of $5 million.
 Song trained for more than 2 weeks, 16 hours each day.
 Although Song had stunt doubles for some scenes, she did most of her own stunt work for the film with guidance from Koichi Sakamoto, executive producer for the Power Rangers franchise.
 Song was inspired to endure the stunt training by the way her mother dealt with breast cancer in 2005.

 Several actors from this movie had previously appeared in the Power Rangers series.
 Sally Martin and Anna Hutchison both portrayed actual Rangers: Martin was the Blue Ranger (also named Tori Hanson) in 2003's Ninja Storm, and Hutchison was the Yellow Ranger in 2008's Jungle Fury.
-Additional actors in this film that appeared in Power Rangers include James Gaylyn (Ninja Storm, Dino Thunder, S.P.D, Operation Overdrive, and RPM), Geoff Dolan (Mystic Force, Samurai, and Megaforce), Sally Stockwell (Mystic Force), and Shin Koyamada (Wild Force).
+Additional actors in this film that appeared in Power Rangers include James Gaylyn (Ninja Storm, Dino Thunder, S.P.D, Operation Overdrive, RPM, Dino Super Charge and Beast Morphers), Geoff Dolan (Mystic Force, Samurai, and Megaforce), Sally Stockwell (Mystic Force), and Shin Koyamada (Wild Force).

 This film contains so many martial arts sequences that Disney had to rate it TV-PG.
 Wendy Wu: Homecoming Warrior is the eighth DCOM to receive a TV-PG rating; before it were Tiger Cruise, Don't Look Under the Bed, Halloweentown, Halloweentown II: Kalabar's Revenge, Jett Jackson: The Movie, Mom's Got A Date With A Vampire, and Twitches.

 Song commuted during film breaks to film the second season of The Suite Life of Zack & Cody.